Shaba9/journals/journals.md

 # Journal 11: 11/5/2018

 Today I learned more about classes, constructor methods, and render methods as they apply to module-type components.
 It was quite difficult to, at first, understand its implementation into the Pokemon app since the code was already simplified and following the component architecture.
 However, once I figured out the best way to structure it, the re-organizing of the code so that it is further separated into template functions and render methods went smoothly.

+# Journal 12: 11/6/2018

+The strategy I use to learn from disappointments is that I do not expect much to begin with.
+That is, I try to remain detached from what I want, and focus more on the learning experience in the moment.
+Though, it is no easy task.